-This Guideline evolved from the Working Committee's review of the acoustic safety requirements of AS/ACIF S004 Voice frequency performance requirements for Customer Equipment.
-The Working Committee determined that users needed additional information about acoustic safety which was outside the scope of AS/ACIF S004.
+This Guideline evolved from the Working Committee's review of the acoustic safety requirements of AS/CA S004 Voice performance requirements for Customer Equipment.
+The Working Committee determined that users needed additional information about acoustic safety which was outside the scope of AS/CA S004.